4617 Mail Service Center, Raleigh NC 27699-4617

 Charles and Wanda Brintle of Yadkin County restored an old log tobacco barn on their property to provide an ideal place to display a colorful hand-painted quilt square.
 The barn had fallen into disrepair and it was necessary to rebuild the roof and porch and to replace rotten logs in places.
 They reused the old roof tin that was salvageable, with additional material taken from an old shed nearby.
 The result is a beautifully preserved traditional tobacco barn characteristic of the Old Bright Belt in the northwestern Piedmont.

 A few tobacco barns are being preserved in public and private museums and parks such as the Duke Homestead State Historic Site in Durham, the Tobacco Farm Life Museum in Kenly, Horne Creek Living History Farm in Surry County, and Northeast Park in Guilford County.
 Except for these rare examples, virtually all of the tobacco barns in the state are privately owned.

-No farmer or landowner can be expected to pay for maintenance of a building that no longer contributes to the farm operation or its income, and there are no public or private grant programs to assist the preservation of old tobacco barns.
-A limited exception is a tobacco barn mini-grant program sponsored by Preservation Virginia and funded by a private tobacco company, with candidates limited to barns in Halifax and Pittsylvania County, VA, and Caswell County, NC, described here.
+There are no public or private grant programs to assist the preservation of privately owned tobacco barns.
+A limited exception is a tobacco barn mini-grant program sponsored by Preservation Virginia and funded by a private tobacco company, with candidates limited to barns in Halifax and Pittsylvania County in Virginia and Caswell County, NC, described here.